fotisnanossec/brute-force-detector/README.md

-PROJECT OVERVIEW
+# Project Overview: Vigilant Security System

-A vigilant security system that detects and notifies you of unauthorized login attempts on your computer.
+A robust and vigilant security solution that detects unauthorized login attempts on your computer and instantly notifies you, ensuring your system's safety.

-THE PROBLEM IT ADDRESSES
+---

+## The Problem It Solves
-System security prevents a single program from accessing sensitive logs and displaying user notifications.
+System security restrictions prevent a single program from both accessing sensitive logs and displaying user notifications, creating a challenge for real-time monitoring and alerting.

-THE APPROACH TO SOLVING THE PROBLEM

-By splitting duties, a privileged "watcher" reads logs while an unprivileged "notifier" sends alerts.

-INSTALLATION

- * First, install core system libraries like python3-dbus for seamless communication.
+---

+## Our Solution
+By intelligently splitting responsibilities:
+- A **privileged "watcher"** securely reads system logs.
+- An **unprivileged "notifier"** delivers timely alerts to the user.

+This modular approach ensures both security and functionality, keeping your system protected without compromising performance.

+---

+## Installation Guide
+Follow these steps to set up the system:
+1. **Install Core Libraries**: Install essential system libraries, such as `python3-dbus`, for seamless communication between components.
- * Next, set up a virtual environment to manage dependencies neatly.
+2. **Set Up a Virtual Environment**: Create a virtual environment to manage dependencies efficiently and avoid conflicts.

- * Then, install the necessary Python packages using the requirements file.

- * Finally, configure your settings by creating a .env file.

-USAGE
+3. **Install Python Packages**: Use the provided `requirements.txt` file to install all necessary Python dependencies.
+4. **Configure Settings**: Create a `.env` file to customize your system settings for optimal performance.

+---

+## Usage Instructions
- * Start the privileged detector script with sudo in one terminal.
+1. **Launch the Detector**: Run the privileged detector script with `sudo` in one terminal to monitor system logs.
- * Then, run the unprivileged notifier script in a separate window.
+2. **Start the Notifier**: In a separate terminal, run the unprivileged notifier script to enable alerts.

- * The detector now writes to a temporary file, and the notifier sends a pop-up.
+3. **Real-Time Monitoring**: The detector writes events to a temporary file, and the notifier delivers pop-up notifications to keep you informed.

-EXAMPLES

- * Get an instant pop-up notification the moment someone tries to hack your computer.
+---

+## Use Case Examples
+- **Instant Alerts**: Receive immediate pop-up notifications when an unauthorized login attempt is detected, keeping you one step ahead of potential threats.
- * Monitor a server for malicious login attempts without constantly checking logs.
+- **Server Monitoring**: Continuously monitor servers for malicious login attempts without the need to manually check logs.

- * Protect your privacy by only allowing the notifier script to do its one job.
+- **Privacy Protection**: Ensure privacy by limiting the notifier script to its single task of sending alerts, minimizing unnecessary access.